hypershopbv/Hypershop_Shortcodes/README.md

 # Hypershop_Shortcodes

 ## Goal
-- This module created to add shortcodes to CMS pages & blocks and convert those into HTML wraps.
+- This module is created to add shortcodes to CMS pages & blocks and convert those into HTML wraps.

 ## Installation / Setup
 - Install the module using the command `composer require hypershop/module-shortcodes`